tekumara/notes/guildai.md

 ## Usage

+`guild ops` lists the operations in `guild.yml`, or if there's no `guild.yml` in the current directory it shows operations from installed packages
 `guild ls 1` list files stored for run 1
-`guild ops` lists the operations in `guild.yml`, or if there's no `guild.yml` in the current directory it shows operations from installed packages
+`guild runs` show runs
+`guild push mstore 1` push run 1 to remote mstore `guild pull mstore` pull runs from remote mstore `guild view` starts a [UI]( https://guild.ai/docs/tools/guild-view/) that visualises all runs and their output files, scalars and logs.
+Can also start tensorboard.
+`guild label 1 --set worked!` change the label of run 1 to `worked!`

 ## Scalars